Last Updated on May 28, 2025 by vanessa sequeira

 What Is Shariah Compliance?

 Shariah compliance means adhering to Islamic laws and principles.
 In the context of investments, this includes avoiding prohibited activities, maintaining ethical business practices, and adhering to specific financial guidelines.
-Companies must meet criteria such as avoiding high levels of debt and refraining from earning substantial income from haram (prohibited) activities.
+Shariah-compliant companies in India must meet criteria such as avoiding high levels of debt and refraining from earning substantial income from haram (prohibited) activities.

 A key resource for identifying Shariah-compliant investments is the NIFTY 50 Shariah Index, which includes a list of halal stocks in India.
 Investors can also refer to Shariah boards or Islamic scholars to verify compliance.